Benrahma ends lifelong Premier League wait as West Ham United hold Brighton and Hove Albion

 That also proved to be his first-ever goal for West Ham United, in what was his 31st appearance for David Moyes’ team in all competitions.

-In addition, the former Nice, Angers and Brentford man became the 12th Algerian to score in the history of the tournament.
+In addition, the former Nice, Angers and Brentford man became the 12th Algerian to score in the history of the league.

-Speaking to West Ham TV after the game, manager Moyes claimed his players gave their all against Graham Potter’s Seagulls, albeit, they did not make most of their scoring opportunities.
+Speaking to West Ham TV after the game, manager Moyes claimed his players gave their all against Graham Potter’s Seagulls, although they did not make most of their scoring opportunities.

 “It was very similar to the Everton game.
 I thought we controlled long periods of the game but we gave away a really, really bad goal – quite similar to the one we gave away against Everton – and from that we had to come back,” he said.